eriicafes/tmpl/html-streaming.md

 {{ end }}
 ```

-### Default Renderer (Blocking)
+### Sync Renderer (Blocking)

-When the default renderer encounters an async value it flushes the written html and blocks until the async value resolves.
+When the sync renderer encounters an async value it flushes the written html and blocks until the async value resolves.

 ```go
 package main